LarsBesselmann/WCA-EJA-GettingStarted/README.md

      <kbd>![](./images/media/ModResorts_Upgrade_AssistedFixes09.png)</kbd>

-## Test the application if the error has been resolved
+## Upgrade: Test the application if the error has been resolved

 1. Start the application using the **LIBERTY DASHBOARD**  in the side panel.